where to stand in pickleball

 If the ball is hit to your left, step with your right foot and make your left foot your pivot foot.
 If the ball is hit to your right, step with your left foot and use your right foot as your pivot foot.

-This allows you to cover more ground in a shorter period of time.
+This allows you to cover more ground in a shorter period.

 For simple tips on how to dominate at the net, click here.